 The day ended with ShowStoppers, another one of the CES show’s product showcase for members of the press.
 Among the more than 100 vendors were a variety of companies exhibiting iPod gear.

-new accessories.
+Griffin Technology showed off a collection of new and really new accessories.
 Among the more interesting is the Tune View, a $99 IR remote control dock for 5G iPods.
 The device provides any number of ways to move video out of your iPod, including composite and S-Video as well as digital and Ethernet connectivity.
 Although I wasn’t able to see it in operation, Griffin says that when connected to a television, the Tune View, unlike other iPod docks, will be able to display the iPod’s music menus on the TV as well as the video programming current video-compatible docks can play.

 Griffin also plans to offer TuneFlex (shown above), a car charger that features a line out connector as well as a dock connector port for attaching additional accessories—a dock-connector FM transmitter such as the company’s